jcolag/entropy-arbitrage/2022-12-29-schizoid-man.md

  > **PICARD**: Our memorial service may have been premature.
 What an achievement.
 "So long as men can breathe or eyes can see, so long lives this, and this gives life to thee."

-Picard cites Shakespeare's [Sonnet 18](https://en.wikipedia.org/wiki/Sonnet_18), specifically the ending couplet.
+Picard cites Shakespeare's {% wiki Sonnet_18|Sonnet 18|en %}, specifically the ending couplet.
 And he...doesn't seem to understand the sonnet.
 "This," in context, refers to the idea that the subject of the poem becomes immortal in the sense that people will talk about the poem, not that it gives the "Fair Youth" a robot body for handy rebirth.

  > **DATA**: I had every right, Captain.
 I am man, he is machine.
 There is no question who must live and what must die.
  >